b4mboo/git-review/README.md

     $ git review show 42
     > [summary]
     > [diffstat]
+    > [discussion]

     $ git review show 42 --full
     > [summary]
     > [full diff]
+    > [discussion]

     $ git review browse 42
     > go to web page

     $ git review checkout 42
-    > checkout changes from request #42 to your local repository
+    > checkout changes from request #42 to your local repository in a headless state

+    $ git review checkout 42 --branch
+    > checkout remote branch from request #42 and create a local branch from it

     $ git review merge 42
     > accept request #42 by merging it